 IP TAKE: As the name suggests, the Ethics and Excellence in Journalism Foundation seeks to promote ethics in the media and principled news gathering.
 It does this through support of institutions that are in line with its mission statement, but do not fund private individuals.
-It prioritizes Oklahoma, but it gives grants to organizations all over the country.
+It prioritizes Oklahoma, but funds organizations all over the country.

 PROFILE: Created in 1982 by philanthropist Edith Kinney Gaylord, the Ethics and Excellence in Journalism Foundation (EEJF) seeks to "invest in the future of journalism by building the ethics, skills, and opportunities needed to advance principled, probing news and information."
 It makes grants to various organizations working in the areas of investigative reporting, professional development, Oklahoma journalism and special opportunities.

 Within these areas of interest, the EEJF states that it gives special preference to programs that focus on "ethics and new media."
 Some specific grants by EEJF in past years include $250,000 to Oklahoma Watch for their investigating and in-depth reporting team; $95,000 to the Oklahoma Scholastic Media Initiative to help high schools start or improve online newspapers; and $100,000 to Online News Association for the Challenge Fund for Innovation in Journalism Education.
 EEJF also gave a $25,000 to the Society for News Design Foundation for "workshops in iPad and app development strategies for professional journalists, students and professors at universities and news organizations across the country."